 It won’t cost taxpayers anything.
-The fee on landlords would raise slightly more than $1.5 million each year.
+The tax on landlords would raise $1.9 million each year.
 (Note: That figure will fluctuate based on the city’s total number of rental units; the estimate is based on 2018 Census data.)

 The city could also save money.
 The Philadelphia Bar Association estimated that Philadelphia could save $45.2 million in costs associated with job loss, homelessness, court and law enforcement use caused by eviction, a return on investment of $12.74 for every $1 spent on legal representation.

-Ulrich, in an interview with Complete Colorado’s Page Two, suggested that the fee should instead be tacked onto the court costs of filing for eviction, so that only property owners who pursue a legal process pay, instead of all landlords.
+BARHA President Todd Ulrich, in an interview with Complete Colorado’s Page Two, suggested that a fee should instead be tacked onto the court costs of filing for eviction, so that only property owners who pursue a legal process pay, instead of all landlords.

 “The last time I did an eviction was 11 years ago,” Ulrich said.
 Tenants could use some help, he notes, “but extracting money from owners of the properties to go to lawyers is not the way to do it.”